 At the same time more awareness about UX, content strategies, and SEO have made their marks as well, resulting in web pages with minimalist graphics, flat design, blended typography, large images, and single-page structures.

 The history of websites and web design is an oscillation between content and presentation, where content was first the dominant part, before a period where designers went bananas with Flash and tables, and finally the trend turned back to leverage content again.

-This fiery relationship is still going strong, with the addition of multichannel complexity and headless CMS to the mix.
+This fiery relationship is still going strong, with the addition of multichannel complexity, structured content, headless CMS, and powerful front-end frameworks like Next.js to the mix.